 • Leading: This is the vertical space between lines of text.
 You’ve probably used this setting in word processing programs, where it’s a common feature.
 Although it’s not likely you’ll need to kern multiple lines of text, it’s still good to be aware of the types of spacing you can use to improve your designs.

-As a side note, many programs have a couple different kerning settings to choose from.
+As a side note, many programs have a couple of different kerning settings to choose from.
 Aside from manually adjusting kerning (which is always best), you’ll often see “metrics” or “optical” kerning options.
 Metrics uses the built-in kerning settings that the typeface designer specified in the font file.
 Optical discards those settings, re-spacing and re-kerning the type according to an algorithm.
 Learn more about how these options work and when you might use them here.

-07. Know when to kern.
+07. Know when to kern

-As we’ve mentioned a couple times already, kerning creates the most bang for your buck on big, visible typography like headlines, titles, banners or hero images with text, logos, and the like.
+As we’ve mentioned a couple of times already, kerning creates the most bang for your buck on big, visible typography like headlines, titles, banners or hero images with text, logos, and the like.
 Large blocks of copy don’t need kerning (especially manual kerning) because:

 1) Any kerning problems won’t be visible at typical body copy sizes like 10, 11, or 12 points.